FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 #### Client key does not correspond to server key

-When using Transfer CFT{{< TransferCFT/transfercftname  >}} as a client, the server's public key referenced by SRVPUBKEY (CFTSSH direct=Client) does not correspond to the server key.
+When using {{< TransferCFT/suitevariablesTransferCFTName  >}} as a client, the server's public key referenced by SRVPUBKEY (CFTSSH direct=Client) does not correspond to the server key.

 ```
 CFTT82E+ DIAGP=KEY DIAGC=The client key doesn't correspond to the server key